szczyglis-dev/py-gpt/docs/source/plugins.rst

 Memory (inline)
 ---------------

 The ``Memory (inline)`` plugin provides a compact long-term memory cache stored in the local SQLite database.
 It keeps one global memory outside projects and one separate memory row for each project.
 When the active conversation belongs to a project, the project-specific memory is used instead of the global memory.
+It also provides a separate raw key/value store in the ``memory_keys`` table.
+Keyed memory follows the same scope rule: outside projects it uses only global keyed records, while a project uses only that project's keyed records.

 Because Memory is an inline plugin, it does not require the ``+ Tools`` option in the toolbox.
 Once enabled, its active commands can be exposed to the model regardless of the global Tools switch.